Response of a classical mesoscopic oscillator to a two-level quantum system: Feynman-Vernon formalism

 \subsection{Dissipation and Forces}

 The phase $i\Phi^{\text{force}}$ contains terms associated with both dissipation and deterministic forces.
-The dissipative component of Eq. (\ref{eq: dissipation influence phase}) is quadratic in the coupling constant $g$, and is given by the term,
+The dissipative component of Eq. \eqref{eq: dissipation influence phase} is quadratic in the coupling constant $g$, and is given by the term,

 which arises from the interaction between the qubit and the oscillator's momentum and represents a form of generalized dissipation~\cite{parikh2021signatures, calzetta1988nonequilibrium}.
-Unlike the fluctuation phase $i\Phi^{\text{fl}}$, it is not bilinear in the oscillator's coordinates, which prevents us from using the `Feynman trick' discussed above.
-In the resulting effective Langevin dynamics, dissipation appears as a second-order effect, and hence will be neglected from now on~\cite{paraguassu2024quantum}.
+Unlike the fluctuation phase $i\Phi^{\text{fl}}$, this term is not bilinear in the oscillator's coordinates, which prevents us from using the `Feynman trick' discussed above.
+In this way, while the fluctuation term contributes in the effective dynamics at first order in $g$, the dissipative term persists as a second order effect in the semiclassical equation of motion.
+The validity of this approximation can be readily seen in Table \ref{tab:exp_params}, due the value of $g$ for different experimental parameters.
+It is worth noticing that the full calculation would lead to other higher order effects, such as a frequency shift of the oscillator.
+These terms are subleading for the cases analyzed since $g\lesssim0.1$.
+Hence, in the weak coupling regime, these contributions will be neglected from now on~\cite{paraguassu2024quantum}.

 Focusing on the first-order contribution to $i\Phi^{\text{force}}$, we write

 where the deterministic force vector $\mathcal{F}_{\text{force}}(\tau)$ is